 Mixed citrus gives you the advantages of the subtle different nutrients in a grapefruit and an orange, for example.

 In a family of six, one person could be given the responsibility of squeezing half a dozen different citrus fruits; two minutes, that's all that it takes.
-We like one each of orange, grapefruit, mandarin, lemon and lime.
-The orange juice bioflavonoids are immensely important.
+We like a mixture of orange, grapefruit, and mandarin; a few drops of lemon or lime too.

 Citrus fruit list is the way we go about it; we call it our viral guard, but it does much more than that of course.
 The benefits go far beyond spina bifida and orange juice.

-For lunch, a healthy scoop of homemade hummus would go a long way to making sure you have sufficient of the folate and pyridoxine families of vitamins in your diet.
+For lunch, a generous scoop of homemade hummus would go a long way to making sure you have sufficient of the folate and pyridoxine families of vitamins in your diet.

 Made from sesame seeds, chickpeas and lemon pulp, all of which are rich in folate, you can be sure that you are getting the whole package.

 Another person in the family could be given this designated chore.
 Five minutes, once every three or four days; does that sound onerous for a delicious, nutritious lunch?
 So that it doesn't go off, food manufacturers have to add a load of chemicals, so rather make your own.
 It is also a fraction of the price.

 And for dinner, any one of the many recipes for Swiss chard will satisfy your need for folate.

 The egg for example contains about 25 micrograms of the 400 needed; there are even small amounts in the slithers of garlic seen.

 Enjoy it on a slice of this sourdough bread recipe, also known as eggs Florentine, normally a breakfast dish, but no problem having it for dinner, and you'll get even more folate.
-Whole wheat contains about 5mcg per slice, but a study published in the journal Nutrition shows that the vitamins and minerals are better absorbed in sourdough; it tastes better too.
+Whole wheat contains about 5mcg per slice, but a study published in the journal Nutrition shows that the vitamins and minerals are better absorbed in the fermented loaf; it tastes better too.

 This is the sourdough recipe that I bake every day; it literally takes only five minutes, using a bread machine.